mrvillage/pnwkit-py/docs/index.rst

 Extensions
 ==========
-PnWKit-Py also offers a number of extensions for use:
+pnwkit-py also offers a number of extensions for use:

 .. toctree::
    :maxdepth: 2